Computer Hardware & System Components

 Power Supply Unit (PSU)

-The Power Supply Unit converts electrical energy from an outlet into usable power for internal components.
+The Power Supply Unit converts electrical energy from an outlet into usable power for internal computer components.

 • Random shutdowns